alexeilebedev/openacr/txt/tut2.md

 have *access path anomalies* -- i.e. they are unable to represent conditions such as an ownership of a part that's not associated with any project, or a project with no parts.
-If you are a software developer and want to write programs without bugs, I would really recommend reading at least the first few pages of Codd's paper and meditating on them for a long, long time.
+If you are a software developer and want to write programs without bugs, I would really recommend reading at least the first few pages of Codd's paper and meditating on them for a long, long time, because the paper illustrates where pretty much all software bugs come from.

-When presenting his four schemas with anomalies, Codd is basically describing what we, programmers, know as a data structure, i.e. a structuring of data into layers, where you access subsequent layers from previous layers.
+When presenting his four schemas with anomalies, Codd is describing what programmers know as a data structure, i.e. a structuring of data into layers, where you access subsequent layers from previous layers.
 He is pointing out a fatal flaw that lies in the idea of *subordination* of one set to another: by introducing an access path dependence into your data model, you lose the ability to represent configurations that lie outside of your narrowed world view.

 It is hard to overestimate the importance of this idea:
 If even a simple projects-and-parts example has five possible schemas that can represent it, out of which four have inherent design bugs with provably bad consequences, then what can be said about a larger software project?

-Any software project can be viewed as a large database with a veritable rat's nest of references; and if it's a database, but not a carefully structured one (perhaps it came about by some natural accretion of code, as usually happens with software), then what are the chances that it is free of anomalies?
+Any software project can be viewed as a large database with a veritable rat's nest of references; it doesn't matter if the language provides for safe pointers or garbage collection, that is a different issue: if it's a database, but not a carefully structured one (perhaps it came about by some natural accretion of code, as usually happens with software), then what are the chances that it is free of anomalies?
+The answer is, there is no chance.
+There are bugs.
-How many design bugs does a software project have that can be shown to exist from its code organization alone, before we even run it?

 ### Creating MariaDB Tables